 How to Winterize Your Garden

 But your garden is more than just budding plants and root vegetables.
 Your garden is an entire ecological system that includes a large number of organic entities.
 Many are alive, although they stay silent over the frosty season.
 Other organics are composting compounds that spend the winter preparing to support new spring growth.
-Winterizing your garden is all about protecting organic material integrity and balance.
+Winterizing your garden is all about protecting organic matter with integrity and balance.

 Consider your entire outdoors as one large garden needing winterizing.
 That includes winterizing garden beds and ensuring fall plantings are ready.
-It includes lawn care as well, and making sure precious trees and shrubs are properly pruned and protected.
+It also includes lawn care and making sure precious trees and shrubs are properly pruned and protected.
 Winterizing your garden also deals with cleaning and storing garden care equipment.
 All these outdoor tasks take time, but they are worth it in the spring when you find your garden ready to burst into bloom in the spring.

 Planning for Winter